teenluu/testvizo/README.md

-Document wallet setup and eligibility requirements for participants Add section describing task completion workflow and checkpoints nclude notes about social tasks and community engagement activities
+Document wallet setup and eligibility requirements for participants Add section describing task completion workflow and checkpoints nclude notes about social tasks and community engagement activities Update README with participation strategy and tracking structure